 - I’d like to coach a team, but I don’t know much about fastpitch softball.
 How can I get up to speed?There are many resources available.
 Start by reviewing material on the SYA Little League web site, including drills (Pitching, Catching, Hitting, Fielding, Throwing, and Running), Practice Organization, Pitching Fundamentals, and Hitting Fundamentals.
 Little League University offer a bounty of information.
 In addition, check out some of the web sites under our Fastpitch Links.
 There’s nothing like talking to experienced coaches before plunging in, so don’t hesitate to contact a Board Member to get the names of coaches who would be willing to share their experiences.

 - What equipment is provided for my daugther?
 The League will provide each player with a Washington Nationals team hat and team shirt.
 Teams are not provided with any further equipment as all players must have their own equipment - no sharing with other players (unless family).
-Each player is required to provide an face mask, softball glove, cleats (optional at lower levels) and softball pants.
+Each player is required to provide a softball glove, cleats (optional at lower levels) and softball pants.
 Optional items include: batting helmet,and bat.
 Teams will be provided additional equipment.
 Catchers may have their own gear as teams will have one set available for sharing.
 Players also need to provide a water bottle and a strap for glasses.
 Glasses must have non-breakable lenses.
 Face guards, pending position, can also be required as noted here.